tpolecat/tpolecat.github.io/_doobie-0.2.0-SNAPSHOT/11-Unit-Testing.md

 ### Setting Up

-Note that the code in this chapter requires the `doobie-contrib-specs2` module.
+As with earlier chapters we set up a `Transactor` and YOLO mode.
+Note that the code in this chapter also requires the `doobie-contrib-specs2` add-on.

 ```scala
 import doobie.imports._, scalaz._, Scalaz._, scalaz.concurrent.Task